nasifimtiazohi/TrelloTaskTrackerBot/RewardPrinciples.md

 2. design database schema
 3. read data from trello, save to database
 4. write function to calculate reward points
-5. save the points to database 6. present the point in trello
+5. save the points to database
+6. present the point in trello
+7. Configure database, implement database and bot connection

 ## Leaderboard score calculation Function

 There are two factors we are using to reward the out-performed users: task difficulty and working efficiency.